Is he gone forever? Will he ever come back to me? Have I done something wrong?

 If you’ve had a similar experience, you probably wonder why something like that happened to your seemingly perfect relationship.
 And the fact that you can’t do much to change things makes it even more frustrating.

 So, what’s the deal?
-Why has your loving partner started distancing himself from you, and is he ever coming back?
-Is this a sign of him cheating on you?
+Why has your loving partner started acting distant all of a sudden, and is he ever coming back?
+Is this a sign that he is cheating on you?

 We put together a list that might explain why your man is acting cold and how to get things back to normal.